ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/session-storage.md

 ## The User and Session Models

-The first thing we will need to do is model the Session data for our system.
+The first thing we will need to do is model the session data for our system.
 The session will consist of some user data along with the authentication token for that user's session.

 First let's define the user data.
 Create a `src/app/models/user.ts` file with the following contents: